[Sir David Amess in the Chair]

 However, with the compassion and fairness for which this country is famous, and which it will continue to demonstrate, comes an obligation to be firm on illegal immigration, for the reasons that my hon.
 Friends the Members for Ipswich, for Wakefield, for Don Valley (Nick Fletcher) and for Redcar (Jacob Young) outlined so persuasively.
 I am afraid there is a lot more work to do, because our system is in many respects broken.
 It is possible for people who should not be in this country, including dangerous foreign national offenders, to submit very late claims that are essentially vexatious, with the purpose of preventing their removal.
 I have become painfully aware in my six months, so far, as one of the two Immigration Ministers, of a number of cases in which very dangerous foreign national offenders have repeatedly—five, six or seven times—over a number of years, at the last minute before the moment of removal or deportation, lodged claims that are subsequently found by the court to be wholly without merit.
 None the less they succeeded in frustrating the removal.
 We need to legislate to prevent that kind of abuse, because it brings our system into disrepute.

 My hon.
-Friend the Member for Ipswich mentioned a recent flight that was due to return to Spain, as required by the Dublin regulation—the European Union’s own regulation—people who had tried to claim asylum here having claimed asylum there previously, when a slew of last-minute legal claims, many of which subsequently proved to be without merit, caused the flight to be cancelled.
+Friend the Member for Ipswich mentioned a recent flight that was due to return to Spain, as required by the Dublin regulation—the European Union’s own regulation—with people who had tried to claim asylum here having claimed asylum there previously, when a slew of last-minute legal claims, many of which subsequently proved to be without merit, caused the flight to be cancelled.
 Such abuse of the legal process—and I will be direct; it is, frankly, abuse—is not something that the Government are prepared to countenance any more.
 Therefore we shall legislate next year to fix that problem and other problems.

 I want to take the Minister back to the subject of foreign nationals—particularly the criminal aspect of the matter.
 He makes a fair point, but does he agree that it is not the fault of so-called do-gooders and lawyers?
 Does he agree that the Government need to roll back on the rhetoric that we have heard from them against lawyers who represent asylum seekers?